Designing quantum technologies with a quantum computer: Additional Considerations and Outlook

 \section{Additional Considerations and Outlook}

-The framework presented in this work shows that simulating the dynamics of the quantum system over short timescales can enable access to physically and operationally relevant regimes.
-In particular, our numerical results using a few picoseconds of quantum simulation show excellent agreement with exact simulations up to 50-100 nanoseconds.
-This proof of principle indicates that, even under restrained resources and hardware noise, quantum computers combined with optimized simulation techniques can serve as effective platforms for studying the properties and dynamics of spin-defects in solid-state materials.
+The framework presented in this work shows that simulating the dynamics of a quantum system over short timescales can enable access to physically and operationally relevant regimes.
+In particular, our numerical results using a few picoseconds of quantum simulation show excellent agreement with exact simulations up to 50–100 nanoseconds.
+This proof of principle indicates that, even under restrained resources and hardware noise, quantum computers combined with optimized simulation techniques can serve as effective platforms for studying the properties and dynamics of spin defects in solid-state materials.

+The motivation for developing such approaches is reinforced by the intrinsic computational complexity of quantum many-body dynamics.
+Recent quantum-computing demonstrations have reached dynamical regimes that are believed to be classically intractable.
+For example, large-scale simulations of spin hamiltonians have provided evidence of quantum advantage in the study of non-equilibrium spin dynamics \cite{King2025}, while more recent experiments involving higher-order out-of-time-ordered correlators (OTOCs) have shown that certain dynamical observables cannot be accurately reproduced even by current classical supercomputing resources \cite{Google2025}.
+These results highlight the growing gap between the capabilities of classical algorithms and the complexity of experimentally relevant quantum dynamics.

+While the representative NV systems used to benchmark the framework remain classically tractable, the methodology is intended for regimes in which conventional classical approaches become increasingly challenging to scale.
+For example, cluster-correlation expansion methods may lose accuracy in dense interacting-defect ensembles with strong dipole-dipole coupling networks, while tensor-network approaches such as matrix-product-state (MPS) methods can become limited by rapid entanglement growth, particularly in non-perturbative spin-boson regimes near the polaronic crossover.
+In addition, exact-diagonalization-based approaches scale exponentially with system size, restricting their applicability to relatively small Hilbert spaces.
+Consequently, quantum-computing-based methodologies may provide a viable pathway for investigating spin-defect dynamics in parameter regimes that are inaccessible to existing classical techniques.

 Advancing toward practical implementation on real quantum hardware will require addressing additional considerations, such as the number of measurement shots, crucial for accurately estimating expectation values \cite{Crawford2021, Yen2021}, as well as the number of qubits and their limited connectivity \cite{Brierley2017, Holmes2020}.
 The former is relevant because the sQKFF algorithm relies on computing the expectation value of the Hamiltonian, whereas the latter becomes particularly relevant when simulating quantum systems with non-trivial interactions, such as the dipole–dipole coupling present in Configurations 2 and 3, which introduces a large number of entangled pairs.